llvm/mlir-www/website/content/getting_started/TestingGuide.md

 * All examples test the `vector.maskedload` to `vector.load` lowering.
 * The first test uses a _dynamically_ shaped `memref`, while the others use _static_ shapes.
-* The mask in the first two examples is "all true" (`vector.constant_mas [16]`), while it is "all false" (`vector.constant_mask [0]`) in the third example.
+* The mask in the first two examples is "all true" (`vector.constant_mask [16]`), while it is "all false" (`vector.constant_mask [0]`) in the third example.
 * The first and the third tests use `i32` elements, whereas the second uses